zstoebs/site/content/about/index.md

 My research spans **image & signal processing**, **deep learning**, and **machine perception** to solve challenging problems in autonomous systems.
 Generally, I'm curious about [AI](/tags/ai)/[ML](/tags/ml) & [neuroscience](/tags/neuro), [intelligent systems](/tags/cps) & [robotics](/tags/robotics), and [optimization](/tags/opt) & [control](/tags/control).

-I'm an incoming [Electrical & Computer Engineering](https://www.ece.utexas.edu) PhD student at [UT Austin](https://www.utexas.edu) on a Cockrell Engineering Fellowship working with [Prof. Jon Tamir](https://users.ece.utexas.edu/~jtamir/) in the [Computational Sensing and Imaging Lab](https://users.ece.utexas.edu/~jtamir/csilab.html).
+I'm an [Electrical & Computer Engineering](https://www.ece.utexas.edu) PhD student at [UT Austin](https://www.utexas.edu) on a Cockrell Engineering Fellowship working with [Prof. Jon Tamir](https://users.ece.utexas.edu/~jtamir/) in the [Computational Sensing and Imaging Lab](https://users.ece.utexas.edu/~jtamir/csilab.html).

 Check out my [projects](/projects/) to see what I'm working on, [notes](/notes/) to see what I'm thinking about, and [kū](/kus/) to see what I'm seeing!